Image 01

 Professional Employment

-Simon Fraser University, School for International Studies, Term Associate Professor, Fall 2015-Present
+Simon Fraser University, School for International Studies, Term Associate Professor, then Adjunct Research Professor, Fall 2015-Present

 Universidade de São Paulo (Brazil), International Relations Institute, Visiting Professor, 2015